spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/promotions-and-discounts-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that all labels and help tooltips in discount form has English and German translation.
+Make sure that all labels and help tooltips in the discount create and edit forms have English and German translations.

 {% endinfo_block %}